 Builder approval to accredit an assignment

-The huge legal document signed during the purchase of a pre-construction condo is your holy-grail during the assignment process.
+The huge legal document signed during the purchase of a pre-construction condo is your holy grail during the assignment process.

-The assignment clause stipulates the assignor’s right to assign the contract of the building.
+The condo on assignment clause stipulates the assignor’s right to assign the contract of the building.
 While a majority of builders authorize assignments, there’s a legal fee that needs to be paid to them.
 In some cases, other implications might accompany the legal fee payment.

 Marketing restrictions followed by an assignment sales

-Most of the assignment sales agreements from Toronto builders do not permit the endorsement of an assignment.
+Most of the condo on assignment sales agreements from Toronto builders do not permit the endorsement of an assignment.
 While the builder may offer you the rights to sell your contract, they prohibit you from posting the sale to the MLS.
 This makes the selling process extremely taxing.

 A builder can cancel the buying contract, and confiscate the deposits if purchasers are culpable of breaching the legal agreement rules.